keybase/client/go/saltpack/specs/saltpack_encryption.md

 - 15 Dec 2015
   - Initial version.

-The main building block of our encrypted message format will be NaCl's [box](http://nacl.cr.yp.to/box.html) and [secretbox](http://nacl.cr.yp.to/secretbox.html) constructions.
+The main building block of our encrypted message format is NaCl's [box](http://nacl.cr.yp.to/box.html) and [secretbox](http://nacl.cr.yp.to/secretbox.html) constructions.
 These have several properties that we'll want to keep: